Roseville, California: Revitalization

+Incidents

+On April 28, 1973, a shipment of munitions bound for the Vietnam War exploded in Roseville's rail yard creating a massive disaster.

-In 1995, a Roseville police officer shot and killed another officer, Mark A. White, during a shooting attack at the city's police station.
+In 1995, a Roseville police officer shot and killed another officer, Mark A. White, during an attack at the city's police station.
 White (in plain clothes) drew his weapon against the assailant, but another officer mistakenly believed White was also an assailant and shot and killed him.

-On October 21, 2010, a young man set fires inside the Westfield Galleria at Roseville resulting in major damage.
+On October 21, 2010, a young man set fires inside the Westfield Galleria at Roseville resulting in major damage to the mall.
+It reopened the next year after renovations.